antiu-org/opencredits/README.md

 ### How often does OpenCredits check my OpenRouter balance?
 By default, OpenCredits checks your OpenRouter credits every 5 minutes.
 You can configure this interval from 1 minute to 24 hours in the extension settings.

+### How does the consumption rate tracking work?
+OpenCredits tracks your credit balance over time and calculates the rate at which you're consuming credits.
+By default, it calculates consumption over a 60-minute period, but this can be configured.

+### Can I configure the consumption rate period?
+Yes!
+You can set the period over which consumption rate is calculated from 1 minute to 1440 minutes (24 hours) in the extension settings.

 ### Does OpenCredits work with OpenRouter pay-as-you-go accounts?
 Yes!
 OpenCredits automatically detects pay-as-you-go accounts and displays "PAYG" in the status bar when no prepaid credits are available.